chinjon/walmart-react/README.md

 ##### Could Have Better State Management
 Not an issue when interacting with `UserResults` component, but when adding a new item with the `SearchBar` component, the `results` are not refreshed.
 Could be fixed by having the parent component handle the state and pass down the results to each component.

+##### Huge Components
+The application stems from two components, and there is **A LOT** of code between just the two, so breaking them up into smaller ones and refactoring would be in the works.

 ***

 ## :white_check_mark: To-Do's :white_check_mark: